b-robotized/b_ctrldbox_commissioning/docs/supported_robots/KUKA.md

   - This file contains safety limits.
 The default values are typically sufficient to start.

-  - Pay attention to the `<Timeout>` parameter.
+  - Pay attention to the `<Timeout>` parameter under `ETHERNET` object.
+RSI operates in discrete time steps (e.g., 4ms), and the controller expects a valid response from the PC for each step.
 If you experience frequent disconnects, you may need to improve the real-time performance of your PC, for instance by using an RT-PREEMPT kernel.

 - `b_ctrldbox_rsi.src:`